A Scan Policy is a list of web application security scan settings. When you want to run a Scan, you attach it to a Scan Policy.

 How to Use Default Scan Policies in Netsparker Standard

-- Navigate to the Start a New Website or Web Service Scan dialog.
+- From the Home tab, click New.
+The Start a New Website or Web Service Scan dialog is displayed.

 - In the Scan Policy section, click the dropdown arrow.
 A list of default Scan Policies is displayed.